pearl-core/pearl/README.md

 -----
 Assuming all Pearl [dependencies](#dependencies) are properly installed in the system, to install Pearl you can use the `pip` command.
-It is not a good option to use virtual environments such as `virtualenv` or `conda` because otherwise Pearl will be only visible within that environment.
+Unless there is a specific use case, it is not a good option to use virtual environments such as `virtualenv` or `conda` because otherwise Pearl will be only visible within that environment.
-It is recommended to use the system-wide `pip`.
+It is recommended to use the system-wide `pip` which is generally locate in `/usr/bin/pip`.
 The following will install the package in your `$HOME` directory (`~/.local/`):
 ```
-/usr/bin/pip install --user pearlshell
+/usr/bin/pip install --user pearlcli
 export PATH="~/.local/bin:$PATH"
 ```